TarekMostafa/home_bills/README.md

-This project introduce server side and client side application (full stack javascript).
+This project introduce server side and client side application (full stack JavaScript).

 The server side was done using [Node.js](https://nodejs.org/en) and [Express.js](https://expressjs.com).